 Parsley root is a winter vegetable, available in specialised stores from November to February (in my region).
 But keep in mind that it is a forgotten vegetable and will not be available in every supermarket.

 Parsley root is not the same vegetable than the normal parsley we know, where we use the leaves.
 But it belongs to the same family.
 So at a next occasion I will try to use the root of the parsley in my garden.
 I am curious how that will taste!

-More information on parsley root is available on fine cooking: synonyms, regions where they are grown and of course recipes!
-On Youtube you can find a video about “the other side of parsley”.
+More information on parsley root is available on British food history: synonyms, regions where they are grown and of course recipes!
+On Youtube you can find a video about "the other side of parsley".
 The video also contains a surprising recipe to make chips out of them.

 Try to use it also in combination with the pure mashed pumpkin I made some time ago.
 I think the taste combine very well together.

 I served my parsley root puree together with a minute steak and Greek style mushrooms.
 They made a delicious meal together!